syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Export the selected rows to Excel

 By default, the entire grid is exported to Excel.
-You can export selected rows only by passing [dataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) to [rows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/rows.html) parameter in `exportToExcelWorksheet` and `exportToExcelWorkbook` methods.
+You can export selected rows only by passing the [dataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) to [rows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/rows.html) parameter in `exportToExcelWorksheet` and `exportToExcelWorkbook` methods.

 {% tabs %}
 {% highlight Dart %}